How to declutter a garage overwhelmed with stuff: 10 expert tips

 - Electronics: If you’re storing old phones, CD players, or laptops, decluttering is the perfect time to consider which ones you actually still need.
 If you no longer use the actual device, make sure that there aren’t any important old documents or photos on it.
 If so, make time to transfer these over to a device you do use before getting rid.“If anything is valuable, there are many places to donate or sell," says Marie.
 "There are plenty of people who will enjoy the antiques or old tech items that are collecting dust!”

 - Tools: Plenty of us have collected tons of tools throughout our lives, only to never use some of them again.
-“First sort and categorize your tools.
+“First, sort and categorise your tools.
 Do you have any duplicates?
 If you have any old power tools you never use, do you know someone who would make use of them?
 Get rid of broken strimmers and lawnmowers, and thin down those nails and screws,” Marie advised.

 You may have important categories of your own that you want to add, such as paperwork, gardening supplies, or craft supplies.
 Equally, the above categories may not apply to you – be sure to create your own groups based on the items in your garage.